Hermes Agent Ships Tool Search for MCP: Anthropic Evals Show 49% to 74% Accuracy Gain on Opus 4

 Quick Take

-Nous Research's Hermes Agent introduces Tool Search to address MCP context bloat, achieving a 49% to 74% accuracy improvement on the Opus 4 model, as evaluated by Anthropic.
+Nous Research's Hermes Agent introduces Tool Search to address context bloat, achieving a 49% to 74% accuracy improvement on the Opus 4 model, as evaluated by Anthropic.
 This enhancement significantly boosts performance, making it a pivotal development for users relying on accurate context management.

 Key Points